GoogleCloudPlatform/jit-groups/doc/site/sources/docs/index.md

 ![Group structure](images/group-structure.svg){ width="450" align="right"  }

-+   **Security groups** are groups that model job functions or roles, and they're used to control access to resources.
++   **Access groups** are groups that model job functions or roles, and they're used to control access to resources.

     You can let JIT Groups manage these groups, and control which users and organizational groups